raxracks/imh-host/README.md

 # IMH Host

 IMH is an Imgur parse through that accepts calls to upload and serves a frontend and screenshot extension.
-The IMH Hot WILL NOT provide a frontend user experience, only the [client](https://github.com/raxracks/imh-client) can do that.
+The IMH Host WILL NOT provide a frontend user experience, only the [client](https://github.com/raxracks/imh-client) can do that.

 ## Setup